MateuszKubuszok/Skat/README.md

 ## Notes

 Game implements official rules without any local additions (no *Ramsch* for instance).
-However it doesn't implement idea of giving deal upearly.
+However it doesn't implement idea of giving deal up early.

 Naming in the game is in most part derrived from English Wikipedia.
 However there are some local names used.
 Cards suites use upper-silesian names: